1. Introduction

 8.1 Notification of Significant Changes

-- Post the updated policy on the website
+• Posting the updated policy on the website

-- Display notification on the homepage
+• Displaying a notification on the homepage

-- Email subscribed users (if applicable)
+• Notifying subscribed users via email (if applicable)

 9. Your Consent